light gray lines

 • Writing structure and professionalism: 5 points

-Layer #2: Technical depth with self-direction signal
+Layer 2: technical depth with self-direction signal (eliminates 30% of remaining)

-For example: Build an API endpoint that returns user activity data.
-The endpoint should be production-ready and suitable for deployment to our existing infrastructure.
+Example prompt: “Build an API endpoint that returns user activity data.
+The endpoint should be production-ready and suitable for deployment to our existing infrastructure.”

 Evaluation criteria:

-• Production considerations: error handling, logging, configuration management
+• Production considerations: Error handling, logging, configuration management

-• Assumption handling: explicit about choices, easy to modify
+• Assumption handling: Explicit about choices, easy to modify

 • Doesn’t ask questions when stuck (will disappear for days when confused)